This post simplifies the distinctions of the church of Christ with other churches and is not comprehensive.

 Because all repentant believers were baptized immediately throughout the New Testament, churches of Christ do the same.
 Churches of Christ accept what the apostles taught that baptism is for the forgiveness of sins (Acts 2:38; 22:16).
 Churches of Christ recognize that baptism in Jesus’s name is necessary for salvation (Mark 16:16; 1 Pet 3:21; cf. Matt 28:19–20).
 Baptism is only for repentant believers, and not for innocent children and infants “for such are the kingdom of Heaven” (Matt 19:14; 16:16; Acts 2:38).
 God saves by grace when He raises believers alive in Christ from our death in sin, and thereby God saves believers apart from works (Eph 2:1–10; Col 2:12–13).

 Jesus built the church and bought the church with His blood (Matt 16:18; Acts 20:28).
 The church is God’s people (1 Pet 2:5, 9).
 Jesus also cleansed the church by the washing of water (Eph 5:26).
 For this reason, these churches are convinced to obey God’s instruction that elders shepherd each church (Titus 1:5–9).
 These elders are the shepherds or “pastors” in each individual congregation (Acts 20:28; 1 Pet 5:1–3).
-An eldership leads one congregation since there is no mention of church hierarchy in the Scriptures.
+An eldership leads one congregation since there is no mention of church leaders overseeing more than one congregation in the Scriptures.
 Churches of Christ understand that every church of Christ follows the Scriptures in worship, organization, salvation, evangelism, and service in love.
-As in the Bible, each congregation is not perfect because churches consist of imperfect people who have all sinned, yet Christians have repented and continue to walk in the light being cleansed by the blood of Christ of all sins (1 John 1:7).
+As in the Bible, each congregation is not perfect because churches consist of imperfect people who have all sinned, yet Christians have repented and continue to walk in the light being cleansed of all sins by the blood of Christ (1 John 1:7).

-4. Churches of Christ seek to worship God as “true worshipers” differing from worship in the OT and from today’s amusement.
+4. Churches of Christ seek to worship God as “true worshipers” differing from instrumental worship in the Old Testament and from contemporary entertainment and show.

 In the Bible, the assemblies of congregations consist of preaching, reading, praying, singing, communion, and collection.
 The churches of Christ partake of the Lord’s Supper in the assembly as communion with Christ (1 Cor 10:16, 21; 11:17–34).
 In the New Testament, disciples assembled every first day of the week, which is the day that Jesus rose from the dead (Acts 20:7; cf. John 20:19; 1 Cor 16:1–2).
 They also meet on other days if not daily (Acts 2:46).